 Outsourcing customer support

 82% of clients leave a business because of poor service.
 Clients are increasingly demanding that companies provide an outstanding service experience.
 Clients no longer expect companies just to meet their needs; they demand that firms exceed their expectations.
+Take call centres as an example.
+They may adopt the use of software such as an IVR system to help them provide consistently excellent customer service.

 To add to the complications, you’re not only competing with your direct competition; but the best service your client has ever experienced.
 Additionally, if your client chooses contact channels through other providers, your company may stand to lose.